genesiscastillo/Google-Cloud-Platform-Associate-Cloud-Engineer/Test/test6.md

     * C. Cloud Storage Console
     * D. **gsutil**

-68. What are two of the actions you can take to toubleshoot a virtual machine instance that won’t start up at all?
+68. What are two of the actions you can take to troubleshoot a virtual machine instance that won’t start up at all?
 (Select 2 answers.)[REVISAR]

     * A. Increase the CPU and memory on the instance by changing the machine type.
     * B. **Validate that your disk has a valid file system.**